FdevMX/FdevMX/README.md

 <br>

 <div align="center">
-  <h3>Hello!
+  <h3 style="font-weight: normal">Hello!
 I am a junior developer passionate about technology and innovation.
 I specialize in learning and applying new technologies to create efficient and scalable web solutions.
 Currently, I am focused on full stack development and improving my skills in modern technologies.
 My goal is to continue growing professionally while contributing to projects that generate a positive impact.</h3>
 </div>

 <table>